1111anonymous/COSTA/README.md

 ### More Experimental Settings
 - Environment
-  - Our proposed MCMG is implemented using pytorch 1.10.1, with Python 3.7.11 from Anaconda 4.3.30.
+  - Our proposed COSTA is implemented using pytorch 1.10.1, with Python 3.7.11 from Anaconda 4.3.30.
 All the experiments are carried out on a machine with Windows 10, Intel CORE i7-8565U CPU, NIVIDA GeForce RTX 2080 and 16G RAM.
 The following packages are needed (along with their dependencies):
     - cuda==11.0
     - numpy==1.19.5
     - pandas==1.1.5